garth5689/garth5689.github.io/_drafts/2016-11-2-genetic_boggle.markdown

 > A genetic algorithm is a metaheuristic inspired by the process of natural selection.
 Genetic algorithms are commonly used to generate high-quality solutions to optimization and search problems by relying on bio-inspired operators such as mutation, crossover and selection. [^wikiga]

 It may not seem obvious at first how this could be used to generate high scoring Boggle boards, but sit tight!
-Natural selection works via the following process:
+Generally, natural selection works via the following process:

 1. Start with a population of possible solutions ([population](#population))
 2. Evaluate them to determine which ones are the best (most fit) ([fitness](#fitness))
-3. Select the most fit individuals ([selection](#selection))
+3. The most fit individuals survive ([selection](#selection))
-4. The selected individuals reproduce ([mating](#mating))
+4. The surviving individuals reproduce ([mating](#mating))
 5. Random mutations are introduced into the gene pool ([mutation](#mutation))
 6. Repeat 2-5 for many generations.

 If you would like a modern example of natural selection, check out the [peppered moth](https://en.wikipedia.org/wiki/Peppered_moth_evolution).

 Ok, now for the fun stuff!
-Generating all possible boards is practically impossible, especially given the computing power at my disposal.
-Instead, let's think about the following.

-Let's generate ~200 random boards and score them to start.
-There will be a range of scores present across the boards.
+Generating all the possible boggle boards would be practically impossible, so let's pick a smaller number, say a million.
+If we scored those boards, we should see a wide range of scores.
 Now let's take the high scoring boards, and create some new boards by swapping sections of letters amongst them.
 This leaves us with some boards that have common sections between them and some of the old boards as well.
 Lastly, let's change a few random letters of some boards around.
 This will keep things fresh and hopefully open some new avenues for higher scores.
 As this process continues, low scoring boards should be eliminated and only high scoring ones will remain (hopefully).

-Let's get into some of the nitty-gritty details.
+Now here's some of the nitty-gritty details.

 ### Population {#population}

-A **population** is a group of organisms of the same species, in a particular area, that are capable of reproducing.
+A population is a group of organisms of the same species, in a particular area, that are capable of reproducing.
 For example, this could be a species of birds on an island, or a species of tree in a forest.
-Within the population, an individual's physical traits are controlled by their **genome**.
-Genomes are broken down into **genes**, which combine to control the physical traits of the individual.
+Within the population, an individual's physical traits are controlled by their genome.
+Genomes are broken down into genes, which combine to control the physical traits of the individual.
 Everyone is probably familiar with some traits that are controlled by genes, such as eye color, hair color and blood type.

 When thinking about the population for our puzzle, it's not quite as intuitive as a flock of birds or forest of trees.
 Additionally, unlike nature, we have complete control over the number of individuals and the initial population.
 We are seeking the highest scoring individual board, so it makes sense for the population to be a big group of boards.